 Changes Higher Education Marketers Need to Make in Their Strategy

 Your prospective students live in a rapidly changing world, and so do you.
-If you want to reach them, update your higher education marketing strategies in light of their interests and internet behavior.
+If you want to reach them, update your higher education digital marketing strategies in light of their interests and internet behavior.
 Changing up your tactics will help you locate prospects and tailor their user experience.

 Two years of falling college enrollment rates in the U.S. make it more important than ever to hone your competitive edge.
 In addition to refining your approach to search and social, you need to reimagine your audience.
 Both student demographics and concerns have evolved.
 Position yourself to address tomorrow’s students instead of yesterday’s.